ALU-Schumacher/caching_benchmarks/README.md

 ### File creation

-Otherwise, the files can be created with `pythia8.C`:
+The files can also be created with `pythia8.C`:

-Follow the instructions on http://home.thep.lu.se/~torbjorn/Pythia.html and http://home.thep.lu.se/~torbjorn/pythia83html/ROOTusage.html (Standalone usage) to install `PYTHIA8`, e.g. in the folder pythia8.
+Follow the instructions on [http://home.thep.lu.se/~torbjorn/Pythia.html] and [http://home.thep.lu.se/~torbjorn/pythia83html/ROOTusage.html] (Standalone usage) to install `PYTHIA8`, e.g. in the folder pythia8.
 An installation of `ROOT` is required.

 Compile `main92.cc` in `pythia8/examples`